ericoporto/ags-manual-wiki/Globalfunctions_Palette.md

 call in a repeatedly_execute function gives the effect of animation.

 By default, the colours rotate leftwards through the palette.
-If you pass the arguments the other way round (ie. START being larger than END) then the colours will rotate in the opposite direction.
+If you pass the arguments the other way round (i.e. START being larger than END) then the colours will rotate in the opposite direction.

 **NOTE:** This command only works in 256-colour games.